povashraful/Research_paper_implementation/README.md

 # 📘 Research Paper Implementation

-A collection of research paper implementations —
+A collection of research paper implementations mainly for learning purpose —
 sometimes just the architecture, sometimes full projects.

 I also share explanations via: